 - The procedure that needs to be followed when applicants wish to add evidence in support of their claims remains unclear, and especially in relation to the cross-examination by lawyers representing the state.
 The current procedure being followed is the procedure followed under civil procedure rules, however, given the administrative nature of the IPAC, in practice this often results in confusing and unclear procedures.
 For example, regarding the burden and standard of proof applied; the purpose of the cross-examination by the state lawyer – who is not considered a competent national officer to conduct asylum interviews; the conclusions to be drawn from such an examination in relation to the credibility of the applicant and more.

-- Regarding the introduction of the fast-track/accelerated procedure[97] the Attorney General has been completely removed from the procedure and the Asylum Service is obliged to send the facts and relevant case-file to the Court directly.
-Even though this simplifies the procedure significantly in theory, it is not clear whether the deadlines can be and are met by the Asylum Service that is already overburdened.
+- Regarding the introduction of the fast-track/accelerated procedure[105] the Attorney General has been removed from the procedure and the Asylum Service is obliged to send the facts and relevant case-file to the Court directly, which has led to faster examination of cases.
+However, the Court retains the right to request the Attorney General to appear which happens in a significant number of cases.

 - Rule 4 of the amended procedural rules obliges applicants to submit a proof of payment of any previous pending judicial cases before the IPAC, in the case of submitting a new appeal.
 Failure to do so may result in the rejection of the new appeal, without any further examination of the substance of the case.
 It is not clear whether applicants are adequately informed about this by the Court Registry when submitting a new appeal.
-In 2023, cases were reported where the applicant was requested to present proof of payment.
+In 2023, cases were reported where the applicant was requested to present proof of payment, however practice differs between judges as some may request the proof of payment immediately, others may allow the applicant to provide proof by the end of the procedure of the new appeal and others may not request such proof.
+In 2024 there was increase in proof of payment being requested.

 - Rule 12 of the amended procedural rules oblige applicants to be present during the last hearing of their case and upon the announcement of the judge’s decision, regardless of whether they are being represented by a lawyer.

 In early 2023, there were reports of applicants being arrested immediately after the rejection of their appeal by the IPAC, which effectively terminates their right to remain.
 This practice was confirmed throughout 2023 with the Immigration police being present at the IPAC and certain judges informing the Immigration Police of cases where the appeal would be rejected which led to arrest of the applicant.
-By the end of 2023, this practice was abandoned by the IPAC.[98]
+In late 2023, this practice was abandoned by the IPAC.
+However, throughout 2024 and early 2025, the practice is followed by certain judges.[106]

 Legal assistance